-19. No proposed construction work within the County right-of-way shall begin until County requirements for the issuance of an encroachment permit, including review of the plans, have been met and an encroachment permit issued.
+19. No proposed construction work within the County right-of-way shall begin until County requirements for the issuance of an encroachment permit, including review of the plans and traffic control plans have been met and an encroachment permit issued.
 Applicant shall contact a Department of Public Works Inspector 48 hours prior to commencing work in the right-of-way.

-LR:pac - LARCC0516 WPU.DOCX
+LR:pac - LARDD0077_WPU.DOCX